 The teacher education transfer program AAT has a curriculum that provides the first two years of a four-year bachelor's degree and teacher certification.
 This curriculum prepares students to transfer to an elementary education or generic special education program at a four-year college or university in the state of Maryland.
 The AAT articulates with all of the transfer programs in elementary education and generic special education in the state of Maryland.
 The program enables students to fulfill their general education requirements, participate in fieldwork experiences, and complete a core of professional education coursework appropriate for the first two years of teacher preparation.
-To earn the AAT students must achieve a minimum of a 2.75 cumulative GPA and present acceptable scores on a state-approved basic skills test.
+To earn the AAT students must either achieve a minimum of a 3.0 cumulative GPA or achieve a 2.75 - 2.99 cumulative GPA along with presenting acceptable scores on one of the following state-approved basic skills tests: SAT, ACT, Praxis I PPST, or Praxis Core academic skills tests.